Build Your Investor Hunter AI Agent with ADK

 cd investor_hunter

-All your work today will happen inside the agent.py file.
+All your work today will happen inside the agent.py file in your newly created investor_hunter folder.

 Inspect the created folder - notice the .env file - here you can change the API key if needed & provide various environment variables that will be used by your agents.